Special Enrollment Period (SEP)

 Some situations are:

-To learn more, you can contact Medicare at 1-800-Medicare, visit Medicare website, or Contact Jean Enyeart.
+To learn more, you can Call Medicare, visit the Medicare website, or Contact Jean Enyeart.

 What is the 5-Star Rating SEP?

-At any time during the year, a Medicare beneficiary already enrolled in a Medicare Advantage Plan (Part C) or a stand-alone prescription drug plan (Part D) may change their plan to a 5 star rated plan.
-But, the change has to be to a plan that has a 5-Star Rating.
+At any time during the year, a Medicare enrollee, already enrolled in a Medicare Advantage Plan (Part C) or a stand-alone prescription drug plan (Part D), may change to a 5 star-rated plan.
+But, only to a 5 star-rated plan.

-The change must be a like plan change, which. means the beneficiary wanting to change can only move from a Part C plan to another Part C plan, not from a Part C plan to a Part D plan.
+The change must be a like plan change.
+This means changing from a Part C plan to another Part C plan, or changing from a Part D plan to another Part D plan.

 How long does this period last?

-The SEP period can vary depending on the situation.
+The lenght of Special Enrollment Period may vary depending on the situation.